AntonSynytsia/MSPhysics/RubyExtension/MSPhysics/Overview.md

 * Use iterative solver when simulating stacked geometry, like walls, as exact solver might result in lag.
-* Enable continuous collision check or reduce simulation speed to prevent objects from passing or penetrating into each other at high speeds.
+* Enable continuous collision check or reduce simulation speed to prevent objects from passing or penetrating through each other at high speeds.

 ## Music & Sound